-An AW2816 backup file can be restored into the other AW-series (version 2.0 or later for AW4416).
+An AW2816 backup file can be restored into an AW2816 or an AW4416 (version 2.0 or later).

-For the procedure, refer to "Backing up songs and sample libraries," earlier in this manual.
+For the procedure, refer to "Backing up songs or sample libraries," earlier in this manual.

 - Backup in the AW2816 backup file format is limited to one song at a time. - When you perform a backup in the AW2816 backup file format, data other than the audio tracks will not be backed up.
 All virtual tracks of tracks 1-16 will be backed up.
 For the stereo track, only the current track will be backed up.
-24-bit songs are not compatible. - Depending on the data size, some songs can't be saved as AW2816 backup files.
-If this problem occurs use the Optimize function to reduce the data size.